- Gilberto Zorio born 1944

 - Displayed: 1850 × 1800 mm

 - Purchased with funds provided by an anonymous donor 2009

-Terracotta Circle looks back to classical ideas about human proportion.
-The diameter is based on the artist’s arm-span and the circle was moulded as he moved around at floor level.
+Terracotta Circle looks back to ancient Greek and Roman ideas about human proportion.
+The diameter is based on the artist’s arm-span.
+The circle was moulded as he moved around at floor level.
 The work also marks out the height of the body, as a glass platform with a thin layer of lead hangs at head height.
-Many of Zorio’s early sculptures explored energy and change: crystals grew up metallic structures, substances altered colour when damp, live electric elements draped from the wall, and painted surfaces fluoresced under ultra-violet lights.
+Many of Zorio’s early sculptures explored energy and change.
+He created works in which crystals grew on metallic structures, substances altered colour when damp and painted surfaces glowed under ultra-violet lights.

 Does this text contain inaccurate information or language that you feel we should improve or change?
 We would like to hear from you.